Things to Say Yes To ✅

 So those are the basics when it comes to ordering vegan drinks!
 Some drinks will be more complicated than others, of course, but for the most part, getting your favorite drink should be no problemo,fake ids—and it’s actually pretty dang simple.

 Hazelnut Mocha Coconutmilk Macchiato

-There’s no special ordering, substitutions, or extra fee needed in order to make the new Hazelnut Mocha Coconutmilk Macchiato 100 percent vegan.
+There’s no special ordering, substitutions, or extra fee needed in order to make fake id and make the new Hazelnut Mocha Coconutmilk Macchiato 100 percent vegan.
 Woohoo!
 This super-delicious new drink combines sweet hazelnut syrup, coconut milk, and espresso, and it’s topped off with a yummy mocha sauce drizzle.
 Try it either hot or iced.